intuit/accessibility-snippets/README.md

 - **TableAria** - Add `role='table'` to allow us represents tabular data information presented in a two-dimensional table comprised of rows and columns of cells containing data.

+- **CellAria** -Adds `role='cell'` aria attributes for a cell.
+A cell is identified as an element in a tabular container that do not contain column or row header information. “cell” are only valid within a construct that simulates a standard data table.

 - **SliderAria** - Add `role='slider'` to allow users to select from a certain range.
 Add `aria-orientation` to indicate what direction the slider is oriented in.
 Add `aria-valuemin` to indicate the minimum value.
 Add `aria-valuemax` to indicate the maximum value.
 Add `aria-valuenow` to indicate the current value.
 If the value is not represented by a number add `aria-valuetext` in place of aria-valuenow.

 - **SwitchAria** - Use `role='switch'` on checkboxes that represent an 'on' or 'off' state.
 Add `aria-checked` to indicate whether component is on or off.
 Add `aria-required` if the field is required.